Bernard Gui: Popular culture

-A fictionalised Gui features as a secondary antagonist in the best-selling 1980 historical novel The Name of the Rose (Il nome della rosa) by Italian scholar and cultural critic Umberto Eco; the book has been translated into more than thirty languages and sold over ten million copies.
+A fictionalised Gui features as a secondary antagonist in the best-selling 1980 historical novel The Name of the Rose (Il nome della rosa) by Italian scholar and cultural critic Umberto Eco; the book has been translated into more than thirty languages and sold over fifty million copies.
 Gui was portrayed by American actor F. Murray Abraham in the 1986 film adaptation, and by British actor Rupert Everett in an eight-part 2019 television adaptation.
 As a consequence of the reassessment of the historical figure in the years subsequent to publication of the original novel, the character has been criticised by historians as historically inaccurate.
 Edward Peters has stated that the character is "rather more sinister and notorious ... than [Gui] ever was historically", and John Aberth has branded the depiction of Gui as a "pyromaniac madman" as a "horrible distortion of history"; and have argued that the character resembles more closely the caricatures of Catholic inquisitors and prelates in eighteenth- and nineteenth-century Gothic literature, such as Matthew Gregory Lewis's The Monk (1796), than the historical Gui.

-Gui also appears as a character in the historical novels of Australian author Catherine Jinks, including The Notary (2001) and The Secret Familiar (2006).
-He is also briefly referred to in Victor Hugo's 1862 novel Les Misérables.

-In the video game A Plague Tale: Innocence, released in 2019, there is a collectible in the last level, just before the final boss fight, consisting of a book called "Inquisitor's Manual" written by "Bernard Guidoni, Inquisitor of Languedoc".